 - Pursue negotiation strategies and techniques to secure favorable outcomes, with particular application to cross-cultural settings

 The Summer Legal Institute is open to graduates of law faculties outside the United States and to advanced, non-U.S. law students who are about to complete their law studies in their home countries.
-Advanced graduate-level business students and business professionals who work with lawyers also benefit from enrolling the the program.
+Advanced graduate-level business students and business professionals who work with lawyers also benefit from enrolling in the program.
 The program's content is ideally suited for current - and future -global professionals who:

 - Need to improve their English communication skills in order to be able to work effectively with lawyers throughout the world